-- 5.143 The need for an integrated transport approach to the location of development, together with effective transport policies to manage the effects of vehicular travel on the local and strategic road network, and to encourage higher uptake of sustainable travel, continues to be an essential part of the Borough's planning strategy (policy S2). - 5.144 Improvements to the transport network are necessary to deal with the impacts of traffic arising from new development and overall traffic growth.
-Extensive collaboration is occurring between Highways England, the Ebbsfleet Development Corporation (EDC), the Council and Kent County Council (KCC) on further strategic highway and travel improvements. - 5.145 The Council is also working with a number of partners, including KCC, EDC, Network Rail and Transport for London (TfL), to explore shorter and longer term opportunities to improve public transport, cycling and footpath links; including on the Green Grid, and for further enhancement of the Fastrack network28. - 5.146 The scale of development can only be accommodated without adverse impacts on the highway network if a significantly increased proportion of journeys are made through more sustainable forms of transport.
-Upgrades are particularly necessary if windfall housing sites bring forward major unplanned development (policy M9).
-Proposals for major development must ensure that public transport services are provided in the early phases as applicable, and devise a long term programme of ensuring Fastrack provision or other applicable sustainable transport services, including on demand responsive services. - 5.147 Railway station upgrades in the urban area are a priority, and should be well integrated with Fastrack/ bus and active travel links.
-Appropriate developments are expected to assist with this objective, including helping safeguard/ provide sustainable access to any Elizabeth Line (Crossrail) related railway service enhancements that may occur (policy M16 criterion 4).
-Major development located near to railway stations will be expected to support/ contribute to any programme of station upgrades including measures to improve interchange arrangements between modes of transport, accessibility and passenger facilities.
+- Strategic Objectives: W2, I1, I2 - 5.156 The need for an integrated transport approach to the location of development, together with effective transport policies to manage the effects of vehicular travel on the local and strategic road network, and to encourage higher uptake of sustainable travel, continues to be an essential part of the Borough's planning strategy (Policy S2).
+The following Policy M15 focuses on major highways impacts, designing for public transport and other transport/ development; and Policy M16 has requirements for developments relating to walking, cycling, travel plans, design and parking.
+Policy can be implemented guided by evidence, and any further guidance that may be produced supported by evidence. - 5.157 Improvements to transport provision are necessary to deal with the impacts of traffic arising from new development and overall traffic growth.
+Extensive collaboration is occurring between National Highways, the Ebbsfleet Development Corporation (EDC), the Council and KCC on further strategic highway and travel improvements. - 5.158 The Council is also working with a number of partners, including KCC, EDC, Network Rail and Transport for London (TfL), to explore shorter and longer term opportunities to improve public transport, cycling and footpath links; including on the Green Grid, and for further enhancement of the Fastrack network. - 5.159 The scale of development can only be accommodated without adverse impacts on the highway network if a significantly increased proportion of journeys are made through more sustainable forms of transport.
+Upgrades are particularly necessary where identified sites and (especially) windfall housing sites bring forward development (Policy M8).
+Proposals for all major development must ensure that public transport services are provided in the early phases as applicable, and devise a long term programme of ensuring Fastrack provision or other applicable sustainable transport services, including on demand responsive services. - 5.160 Railway station upgrades in the urban area are a priority, and should be well integrated with Fastrack/ bus and active travel links.
+Appropriate developments are expected to assist with this objective, including helping safeguard/ provide sustainable access to any Elizabeth Line (Crossrail) related railway service enhancements that may occur (Policy M15 criterion 4).
+Major development located near to railway stations will be expected to support/ contribute to any programme of station upgrades including measures to improve interchange arrangements between modes of transport, accessibility and passenger and cycling facilities.